CyVerse-learning-materials/Visual_Interactive_Computing_Environment/vice_apps/examples.rst

 |Home_Icon|_
 `Learning Center Home <http://learning.cyverse.org/>`_

-Blessed Apps
+Featured Apps
 -------------

 CyVerse provides copies of the base images of its containers on the DockerHub: https://hub.docker.com/u/cyversevice

-And the recipe Dockerfiles of its featured (blessed :shield:) apps: https://github.com/cyverse-vice/
+And the recipe Dockerfiles of its featured apps: https://github.com/cyverse-vice/

 These images are built from other official projects, and are maintained by CyVerse staff.

 Instant Launches
 ----------------

-From the Home tab on the Discovery Environment there are several blessed :shield: apps that have an **Instant Launch** feature which allows you to start the app in a single click.
+From the Home tab on the Discovery Environment there are several apps that have an **Instant Launch** feature which allows you to start the app in a single click.

 These apps launch with their default number of cores, amount of RAM, and timeout, and without input data.
 You can always import data using `https` protocols or iCommands after launch.

-Quick Launches
+Saved Launches
 --------------

 Any public app can have a URL generated for it which takes the user directly to the app launcher, allowing the user to select their input data sets, and to set their size and time parameters.
-These **Quick Launches** of our featured apps are listed below in the table:
+These **Saved Launches** of our featured apps are listed below in the table:

 .. list-table::
     :header-rows: 1